bparanj/crystal/programming/iac/docs/provisioner/pem-file-output.md

 }
 ```

-This way, you can retrieve metadata about the secret without exposing its actual value.
+This way, you can retrieve metadata about the secret without exposing its  value.
 If you need to access the secret value, it's better to do so securely within your applications using the AWS SDK or CLI, querying by the secret's ARN or name, and ensuring appropriate IAM permissions are in place to restrict access to authorized entities only.

 Use best practices for managing secrets, such as using AWS IAM roles and policies to control access, avoiding hardcoding secrets in your source code or Terraform configurations, and regularly rotating secrets.